kinfey-zz/HandsOnLab/README.md

 **JavaLab**

-Introduce how to deplay Java Application to Azure.
+Introduce how to deploy and migrate Java applications to Azure, including Visual Studio Code debugging Java applications, Spring Boot deployment through containers or Web App, Github Action integrated deployment to Azure, and the use of Azure Spring Cloud

 ## **关于动手实验** ##